Lucy Frew

 Under the VASP Act, a sandbox licence is a temporary licence of up to one year that CIMA may direct a VASP to apply for, where:

-(i) the service being provided represents an innovative use of technology or uses an innovative method of delivery such that additional supervision
+(i) the service being provided represents an innovative use of technology or uses an innovative method of delivery such that additional supervision and oversight is required;

 (iii) the service promotes technology or a method of delivery that may create a systemic risk to financial markets or the jurisdiction; or